 The democracy defenders launched a full-court press.
 Protect Democracy's local contacts researched the lawmakers' personal and political motives.
 Issue One ran television ads in Lansing.
 The Chamber's Bradley kept close tabs on the process.
-Wamp, the former Republican Congressman, called his former colleague Mike Rogers, who wrote an op-ed for the Detroit newspapers urging officials to honor the will of the mean open of the Detroit newspapers urging officials to honor the will of the mean op-ed for the Detroit newspapers urging of the Detroit newspapers urging the Detroit

-Republicans John Engler and Rick Snyder and Democrat Jennifer Granholm-called for Michigan selections votes to be spessure from the Jouse.
+Wamp, the former Republican Congressman, called his former colleague Mike Rogers, who wrote an op-ed for the Detroit newspapers urging officials to honor the will of the voters.
+Three former Michigan governors-Republicans John Engler and Rick Snyder and Democrat Jennifer Granholm-jointly called for Michigan's electoral votes to be cast free of pressure from the White House.
 Engler, a former head of the Business Roundtable, made phone calls to influential donors and fellow GOP elder statesmen who could press the lawmakers privately.